MeenaThiyagu/ToDoApp/README.md

 `Logout`: Created component logout and included routerLink in menu.comp.html and routing in app-routing.module.ts; Create a method isUserLoggedOut() in hardcodedservice and Remove sessionStorage; Use this method in logout component by DI via constructor

+## Route Guard:

+when user is loggedin only(canActivate in routing), links should be accessible. generate routeGuard implementing canActivate and have method canActivate().

 ## Insights

 Deleting a component?